Azure/azure-sdk-for-python/sdk/timeseriesinsights/azure-mgmt-timeseriesinsights/README.md

 ## Usage

-Management](https://docs.microsoft.com/python/api/overview/azure/) on	To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt) docs.microsoft.com.
+To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)

 For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/)